Turmeric for arthritis and joint inflammation

 Turmeric is not listed as an arthritis treatment by the NHS, and therefore is unlikely to be prescribed by your GP.
 However, there is some evidence to suggest that it can be an effective treatment for arthritis symptoms.

-Turmeric has historically been used by alternative healers to treat pain and swelling.
+Historically, the spice has been used by alternative healers to treat pain and swelling.
 This is because it contains a substance called curcumin, which is thought to possess anti-inflammatory properties.

 One study of 107 people found that daily consumption of curcumin had an effect comparable to commonly used anti-inflammatory medicines.
 However, evidence is still limited, if you’re thinking about taking turmeric, we recommend you speak to your GP or a pharmacist.